tag-designs/docs/docs/content/en/docs/building/_index.md

 The software directory includes separate sub-directories for embedded and host code, and a directory for the protocol definitions used to communicate between the host and the tags.

-All of the software and hardware for NanoLoggers can be compiled (built) on Windows, OS X, or Linux.
+All of the software and hardware for tags can be compiled (built) on Windows, OS X, or Linux.
 Enabling this process requires installing a number of programs and libraries.
 There are differences in the installation and build process for the three platforms that will be called out.
-In this section we describe the processes for *cloning* the NanoLogger repository and installing the CMake build system.
+In this section we describe the processes for *cloning* the tag repository and installing the CMake build system.
 The tools and libraries required to perform a build are discussed in separate sections for hardware and software.

 ##  1. Installing the Repository {#install-1}